Skip to main content

 If the water temperature does exceed 43C (plus or minus 1C) the estates department contact must be notified immediately, and a visible sign displayed informing others that it must not be used until further notice (in areas where the service users may be unable to read a notice, the area must be made in accessible, or the hot water tap disarmed).

-5.3 Initial and subsequent assessments
+5.4 Initial and subsequent assessments

 All staff must familiarise themselves with the service user’s individual needs and abilities as identified in their initial or subsequent assessments.
 The findings of which must be recorded in all the service users care plans which cover any activity that presents a scalding or drowning risk.
 This information should be identified to the team via the handover and all departments should have appropriate recording arrangements in place to evidence that this information has been communicated.

-5.4 Risk
+5.5 Risk

 Service users who have been assessed as being at risk and are using bathrooms must be supervised according to their assessed need as identified in the care plan.
 Staff must be conscious that any health risks, for example epilepsy, outweigh other considerations, for example, individual’s privacy.

-5.5 Checking the temperature
+5.6 Checking the temperature

 Where a service user has been identified as being at risk, staff must check the temperature of the bath water using a bath thermometer prior to the patient entering the bathroom.

-5.6 Security of bathroom area’s
+5.7 Security of bathroom area’s

 Baths should not be filled and left unattended except in exceptional circumstances, and in such cases the room should be secured to prevent unauthorised access.

-5.7 Appropriate risk assessments
+5.8 Appropriate risk assessments

 Risk assessments which are determined by the manager as appropriate must be undertaken when other premises are accessed, for example, leisure centres or service user holidays.

-5.8 Hot surfaces
+5.9 Hot surfaces

-Health and social care providers often care for people who are vulnerable to the risk of scalding or burns.
+Health care providers care for people who are vulnerable to the risk of scalding or burns.
 Contact with surfaces above 43C can lead to serious injury.
 Prolonged contact often occurs because people have fallen and are unable to move or are trapped by furniture.
 Incidents often occur in areas where there are low levels of supervision, for example in bedrooms, bathrooms and some communal areas.

 You should assess potential scalding and burning risks in the context of the vulnerability of those being cared for.
 A risk assessment of the premises should be carried out to identify what controls are necessary and how the systems will be managed and maintained.